pakorp/kickstart.nvim/README.md

 ## Introduction

-A starting point for Neovim that is:
+A significant modification of the original kickstart repo.
+Basically a full refactor

-* Small
+* Small - not anymore
-* Single-file
+* Single-file - that kind of sucks.
+So not anymore.
-* Completely Documented
+* Completely Documented - With proper structuring and relevant docs I feel like this is irrelevant.

 **NOT** a Neovim distribution, but instead a starting point for your configuration.
+Actually my config now..thanks

 ## Installation